huhnytunes/jokr/README.md

-jokr -- Need a laugh ?
+jokr -- need a laugh ?
 ====

 <b>What it does ?</b>